-The Scheme is a managed fund and is governed by a trust deed between Funds Administration New Zealand Limited ("FANZ") and Trustees Executors Limited ("Supervisor").
+The Scheme is a trust and is governed by a Trust Deed between Funds Administration New Zealand Limited ("FANZ") and Trustees Executors Limited ("Supervisor").

-The Scheme currently offers two Funds being the Lifestages High Growth Fund (invests primarily in growth assets like shares, both domestically and globally, and is a higher risk option) and the Lifestages Income Fund (invests primarily in income assets and is a lower risk option).
+The Scheme currently offers two Funds being the Lifestages High Growth Fund (invests primarily in shares, both domestically and globally, and is a higher risk option) and the Lifestages Income Fund (invests predominantly in income producing assets and is a lower risk option).